Jumping spider: Vision

 Jumping spiders have four pairs of eyes; three secondary pairs that are fixed and a principal pair that is movable.

 The posterior median eyes are vestigial in many species, but in some primitive subfamilies, they are comparable in size with the other secondary eyes and help to detect motion.
 While unable to form images, the reduced pair of eyes is thought to have a role similar to that of insect ocelli by receiving light from the sky.
 The photoreceptors in the other secondary pairs are almost exclusively green-sensitive, but the posterior median eyes have two visual opsins different from those in all the other eyes, sensitive to blue and UV light.

 The posterior lateral eyes (PLEs) are wide-angle motion detectors that sense motions from the side and behind.
 Combined with the other eyes, PLEs give the spider a near 360° view of the world.

 The anterior lateral eyes (ALEs) have the best visual acuity of the secondary eyes.
-They are able to distinguish some details, as well, and without them, no "looming response" can be triggered by motion.
+They are able to distinguish some details, as well, and without them, no "looming response" (instinctive rapid defensive action) can be triggered by motion.
 Even with all the other pairs covered, jumping spiders in a study could still detect, stalk, and attack flies, using their ALEs only, which are also sufficiently widely spaced to provide stereoscopic vision.